startup-bootstrap-engine/startup-docs/docs/api/databases/firebase.md

 # Firebase

-As of today, Firebase is the default database for the project.
+As of today, Firebase is the default database for the project and you basically don't need to do anything to start using it.

-It's set up by the following .env variables on `startup-api`:
+It's activated by the following .env variables on `startup-api`, which should be already in place.

+## Learning

+You can check some firebase basics [here](https://www.youtube.com/watch?v=9kRgVxULbag&pp=ygUVZmlyZWJhc2UgY3Jhc2ggY291cnNl)

 ## Firebase - .env